apua/flowdock/README.rst

     >>> private = flowdock.connect(token=PERSONAL_API_TOKEN, uid=336968)
     >>> private = flowdock.connect(token=PERSONAL_API_TOKEN, name='Ray_')

-Connecting Flowdock with `flow token` is similar with personal API token;
+Connecting Flowdock with flow token is similar with personal API token;
-since the flow token is bound to an individual flow, it is not required to specify flow.
+the flow token bound to an individual flow is not required to specify flow.

 .. code:: python